Hello Girls of World War I

 History

-When General John Pershing sailed for Europe in May of 1917 as head of the American Expeditionary Forces (referred to in this section as the "AEF"), he took telephone operating equipment with him in recognition of the inadequacy of European circuitry and with the understanding that telephones would play a key role in battlefield communications for the first time in the history of war.
+When General John Pershing sailed for Europe in May of 1917 as head of the American Expeditionary Forces (referred to in this section as the "AEF"), he took telephone operating equipment with him in recognition of the inadequacy of European circuitry and the understanding that telephones would play a key role in battlefield communications for the first time in the history of war.

 The Army found that the average male operator required 60 seconds to make a connection.
 That rate was unacceptably slow, especially for operational calls between command outposts and the front lines.